 Transportation in Sorrento

 Sorrento can easily be accessed by train.
 There is a direct line, Campania Express, connecting Naples and Sorrento.
 This one was specially made for tourists and it is much safer and faster than their old line, the Circumvesuviana.
-There are also ferries and hydrofoils for those looking for a more unique means of transportation.
+There are also ferries and hydrofoils for those seeking a more unique means of transportation.
+If you want the freedom to roam and not worry about dragging your luggage around for the day, click site to check out our recommended luggage storage solution.

 Sightseeing in Sorrento

 Luckily for you, the whole area of this bustling little town measures just 9 square kilometers (about 3.5 square miles).
 This means that you can get anywhere you want on foot.
-What’s even better is that the main attractions are situated close to each other.
-This means that your 24 hours in Sorrento should be just enough to admire all the beautiful sights this place has to offer.
+Even better, the main attractions are situated close to each other.
+This means that your 24 hours in Sorrento should be enough to admire all the beautiful sights this place offers.

 You can start your trip from the Centro Storico.
 Here is where you will find all the shops, bars, restaurants, and souvenir shops.
 It is charming with old buildings and cobbled stone roads.